Sunday, 8 March 2026

 The TV and film industry rely on flawless visuals to create award winning products.
 Part of this is about finding the right location to carry out their vision.
 These visuals attract filmmakers and tourists alike.

 This sometimes involves building sets in studio for the perfect scene such as in Wicked, 2024.
 But many filmmakers prefer the authenticity of real-life locations.
-Whilst this could include a field or a house, the most memorable filming locations are historic buildings.
-Many of them being clearly recognisable to audiences.
-But what affect do film crews, Hollywood actors and adoring fans have on these locations?
+Whilst this could include a simple field or house, the most memorable filming locations are historic buildings.

 The majority of castles and manor houses around the UK have been used in film and television in some way even if for just one scene.
-Some are consistently used for backdrops or key locations.
+Some are repeatedly used for backdrops or key locations.

-One of locations these being Lincoln Cathedral, an 11th century structure that has been featured in several popular films.
+One of these locations being Lincoln Cathedral, an 11th century structure that has been featured in several popular films.
 This includes The Da Vinci Code (2006) and Young Victoria (2009) both of which use it as a replica for Westminster Abbey.
 Most recently it featured in Napoleon (2022) where it was set to be decorated as Notre Dame Cathedral.
-There are a lot of logistics to consider when filming on location such as the equipment being used.
-Michelle Andrews, Marketing and Communications Manager for Lincoln Cathedral said: “It is a lot of hard work to get it there as a religious building specifically as well as a historic building.

 “It can be risky in terms of the conservation of the building.”